 Time and date: Tuesday 7th September 2021

-Overview: This workshop will focus on prioritisation for landscape planning and economic recovery driven by the UK net zero ambition.
+Overview: This workshop will focus on prioritisation for landscape planning and economic recovery driven by the UK net zero ambition and how collaborative research and innovation can help.
 This will include examining relative benefits of sustainable and innovative technologies to reduce GHC emissions (wind and wave power, waste reduction, circular economy, agricultural methods etc) while promoting a blue-green recovery.
 The workshop will compare spatial planning and land use policy approaches across terrestrial, transitional and marine landscapes and consider “translational benefits” and the sharing of expertise.